-- In a horizontal orientation, the set screw can be placed at either end of each board. - In a vertical orientation, one set screw at the bottom of the bottom board is sufficient, even for an inline multi-board run.
+- In a horizontal orientation, install set screws using best practices as needed. - In a vertical orientation, one set screw at the bottom of the bottom board is sufficient, even for an inline multi-board run.

 Position the set screws at least $\frac{4}{5}$ " (20 mm) from the side of the board and at least 1" (25 mm) from the end of the board.